 - Custom Prints: Hosted by SmugMug until further notice, that section is where you can buy select prints featured on the blog and in the galleries.

-A full sitemap is also here, but that’s mostly for search engines.
+A full sitemap is also here, but that mostly caters to search engines.

 I hope you will enjoy your space walk and find the transition between modules seamless enough.